-Compliance with the law is not just the duty of every business but is also in every company's own interest in order to reduce risks.
+Compliance with the law is our duty as a company, and it is in every company's own interest to reduce risks.
 Viscom sees it as its responsibility to adhere to all laws and internal regulations - voluntary obligations as well as ethical principles also form an integral part of its corporate culture.

 In order to actively meet local and international responsibilities, the Executive Board has developed, approved and introduced a compliance policy and corresponding annex for the employees that goes beyond the statutory rules of conduct applicable to all members of governing bodies and employees of the Viscom Group.
 This "Corporate Compliance Policy" stipulates how to deal with business partners and government institutions, how to maintain secrecy, independence and objectivity and how to act in cases of conflict of interest.
 These principles include the avoidance of corruption and cartel agreements, compliance with data security guidelines, equal opportunity and adherence to product safety and occupational health regulations.

 They are available to Group employees on the intranet, where they can be accessed at all times in German and English.
-A whistleblower system allows employees to report certain serious legal infringements to Viscom AG.
+A whistle-blower system allows employees to report certain serious legal infringements to Viscom AG.
 This allows the Compliance Officer and where applicable the Executive Board to work towards containing damage and preventing further damage.